bestbat/Homura/README.md

 [GOG Galaxy](https://www.youtube.com/watch?v=m4BMvvgeWFE) | Runs out of the box.
 League of Legends | Crashs at starting the game client.
 Wargaming Game Center | Crashes directly 10 seconds after the start and even if the launcher should work a desired game may not work.
 The test game World of Tanks became a zombie directly.
-Growtopia | Is on the way.
+Growtopia | Runs out of the box.

 If you want a special game or launcher then create an issue :)